This Pandemic Legacy review was made after completing the campaign.

 What is Pandemic Legacy?

 Pandemic Legacy is a cooperative campaign game designed by Matt Leacock and Rob Daviau and published by Z-Man Games.
-You and your group are attempting to wipe out diseases that are spreading throughout an ever-changing world.
+The game plays very similarly to the original Pandemic, but a story plays out over a year and you have to complete unique objectives as the months pass.

 There is no difference between the red and blue versions of Pandemic Legacy.